TAME: Task Agnostic Continual Learning using Multiple Experts: TAME Algorithm

 \tame is based on using multiple \textit{task expert networks}, where each expert network is associated with one task.
 At training, the algorithm automatically detects the shift in the data distribution in an online manner and switches between the existing experts or adds more experts if necessary.
 The strategy for the task switch detection relies on the statistically-significant deviation in the values of the loss function.
 At testing, we have an additional \textit{selector} network that automatically forwards each sample to its relevant expert.
 This selector network is trained on a small subset of samples that are drawn uniformly at random from the sequence of samples from all tasks.

 The pseudo-code of our algorithm is captured in Algorithm~\ref{alg:tame}.
 We initially start with one expert network and gradually add more networks as needed.
 At each step of time we only have one active expert that is being trained on incoming data.
 We observe the value of the loss function of the current active expert.
 In order to smooth-out short term variations and highlight long-term patterns, a \textit{smoothed} version of the loss is calculated, through an exponentially weighted moving average (EWMA)~\cite{wiki:ma}.
 EWMA is a first-order infinite impulse response filter that applies weighting factors which decrease exponentially (never reaching zero).
 This is used to filter out higher frequency components that has no specific connection to shift in data distribution.
 The coefficient $\alpha$ is a constant smoothing factor between $[0,1]$ that governs the amount of smoothing.
 Higher $\alpha$ diminishes previous observations faster.
 Figure \ref{fig:smoothing_effect} justifies the need for loss smoothing by comparing the performance of the proposed algorithm with and without smoothing.
 Smoothed loss helps avoiding false positives in detecting task switches, and thus prevents creating unnecessary experts, while at the same time it enables to maintain high detection accuracy.

 Furthermore, we calculate a loss threshold value for each expert network.
 We assume a normal distribution for the value of the loss function.
 We set the significance threshold at three standard deviations above the mean.
 As shown in procedure \getthresh the mean and standard deviation are calculated over a moving window of size $W_{th}$ of the previously observed data.

-In lines 30-43 we compare the smoothed loss with the threshold value of the current active expert and if it is above the threshold we search over all other existing experts and choose the one that meets the threshold requirement.
+In lines $30-43$ we compare the smoothed loss with the threshold value of the current active expert and if it is above the threshold we search over all other existing experts and choose the one that meets the threshold requirement.
 If no such expert network is found, it means that no expert well-represents the currently seen data and thus a new expert is added to the model and gets activated (see procedure \addexpert).
 Next, the selected network is trained on the input data.

 We need to also train the selector network to switch between experts at inference.
 For this purpose, we have a buffer in the form of a priority queue with a fixed capacity $C_s$ that is much smaller than the total number of samples.
 In lines $46-50$, we randomly sub-sample data to keep it in the buffer in an online fashion.
 The label for each sample is the current expert id which corresponds to the task identity that we inferred from the data.
 The selector network is trained on the samples from this buffer and later used at inference time to automatically distinguish the task label and sends the test data to the corresponding expert network.